KDABLabs/KDToolBox/qt/pointer_cast/README.md

 KDToolBox`.

-If you restict your code to the std-compatible subset of QSharedPointer and use te above four functions, then porting from QSharedPointer to std::shared_ptr will be as easy as
+If you restict your code to the std-compatible subset of QSharedPointer and use the above four functions, then porting from QSharedPointer to std::shared_ptr will be as easy as

     s/QSharedPointer/std::shared_ptr/